-Tzfat & Kabbalah
+About Tzfat & Kabbalah

-Tzfat (Safed)- The birthplace of Kabbalah
+Tzfat – the birthplace of Kabbalah

-The city of Tzfat in Israel's Upper Galilee, has always been known as the "Capital of Kabbalah", and for many long historical periods was the home of Judaism's greatest mystics and masters of Kabbalah.
+The city of Tzfat in Israel's Upper Galilee, has always been known as the "World Capital of Kabbalah", and for many long historical periods was the home of Judaism's greatest mystics and masters of Kabbalah.
 Rabbi Shimon Bar Yohai, the author of the Zohar lived, studied and worked in the 2nd Century, C.E., studying the deepest Kabbalistic secrets with his disciples in the cave of the Idra near Tzfat.
 It was there that they experienced the lofty spiritual and Heavenly revelations described in the Zohar.

 The entire Tzfat area is dotted with many graves of ancient Jewish sages and mystics, dating from the First Temple Era through the Middle Ages.
 These holy sites bear witness to the work and activities of Prophets and early Talmudic sages, who were also well-known mystics in their own right.
 They were attracted by the region's special energy and atmosphere, and saw it as the ideal location for connecting with the inspiration and insights of Kabbalah.